-- 11.4.1 Two drinks intervals per innings shall be permitted, each 1 hour 10 minutes apart (One Day Cup) and 1 hour and 5 minutes apart (WNCL). - 11.4.2 A drinks interval shall be taken at the end of the over in progress when the agreed time is reached.
-If, however, a wicket falls or a batter retires within 5 minutes of the agreed time then drinks shall be taken immediately. - 11.4.3 Under conditions of extreme heat the umpires may permit extra or longer intervals for drinks (maximum 15 minutes). - One Day Cup Matches: Any time taken for a drinks interval over and above the permitted time for a drinks break shall be treated as a delay in play. - WNCL One Day Matches: Any time taken for a drinks interval over and above the permitted time for a drinks break shall be treated as a delay in play and clause 12.7.2 (Extra Time) shall apply. - 11.4.4 An individual player may be given a drink either on the boundary edge or at the fall of a wicket, on the field, if no playing time is wasted.
-If individual drinks have been brought onto the field at the fall of a wicket, the fielding side must be ready to continue play as soon as the new batter reaches the pitch.
-No other drinks shall be taken onto the field without the permission of the umpires. - 11.4.5 The umpires shall consider the weather and availability of drinks due to wickets falling and may disallow the scheduled drinks interval.
+- 11.8.4 Intervals for drinks may not be taken during the last hour of the match, as defined in clause 12.6 (Last hour of match number of overs).
+Subject to this limitation, the captains and umpires shall agree the times for such intervals, if any, before the toss and on each subsequent day not later than 10 minutes before play is scheduled to start. - 11.8.5 Under conditions of extreme heat the umpires may permit extra or longer intervals for drinks (maximum 15 minutes). - Any time taken for a drinks interval over and above the permitted time for a drinks break shall be treated as a delay in play and clause 12.11.3 (Additional Hour) shall apply. - 11.8.6 An individual player may be given a drink either on the boundary edge or at the fall of a wicket, on the field, if no playing time is wasted.
+If individual drinks have been brought onto the field at the fall of a wicket, the fielding side must be ready to continue play as soon as the new batsman reaches the pitch.
+No other drinks shall be taken onto the field without the permission of the umpires. - 11.8.7 The umpires shall consider the weather and availability of drinks due to wickets falling and may disallow the scheduled drinks interval.
 This shall be communicated 5 minutes before the scheduled time.
-The batting side shall be responsible on all occasions to make drinks available to the umpires.

-- 11.4.6 No person other than players or authorised room attendants shall be permitted on the field of play during an interval for drinks, except as permitted by the umpires or Match Referee for wholly acceptable reasons.
-In the case of a player taking the drinks onto the field, the player must be dressed in approved clothing and equipment. - 11.4.7 It is not permitted for any coaching of the players to take place during any interval for drinks.
-For clarity, this clause is designed to prohibit coaching of the players by any coach or support staff member either on the field of play, on the boundary edge, or from anywhere else whatsoever, during the interval for drinks.
+The batting side shall be responsible on all occasions to make drinks available to the umpires. - 11.8.8 No person other than players or authorised room attendants shall be permitted on the field of play during an interval for drinks, except as permitted by the umpires or Match Referee for wholly acceptable reasons.
+In the case of a player taking the drinks onto the field, and he must be dressed in approved clothing and equipment. - 11.8.9 It is not permitted for any coaching of the players to take place during any interval for drinks.
+For clarity, this playing condition is designed to prohibit coaching of the players by any coach or support staff member either on the field of play, on the boundary edge, or from anywhere else whatsoever, during the interval for drinks.

-11.5 Scorers to be informed
+11.9 Scorers to be informed